teisdbr/winlibrs-docs-test/index.md

 ___

+#### 2022-03-14
+* We've been scouring over hundreds of thousands of incidents, making corrections to our LIBRS Validation and NIBRS Extraction where required.
+This has primarily included Type of Criminal Activity Validation, which had a mild oopsie.
+I made it too restrictive and forgot to include the LIBRS Values that will get translated to "P" in NIBRS - what I get for copy/pasting.
+Sorry about that, we're reprocessing all of the affected data so it doesn't hurt your scores
+* Overall, things are looking really great.
+If you don't have your data in yet, do it now.
+The deadline is midnight tonight.

 #### 2022-02-23
 * Added Error 10079, which gets thrown if you include recovered vehicle properties that are only associated with a NIBRS 280 Offense in DE 19 - Number of Recovered Vehicles.
 Those vehicles should not be included in that count according to NIBRS.
 * Added a handful of LRS Codes: 14:89.1 - 36A, 14:542.1.2 - 90Z, 14:1752 - 520, 14:95 - 90Z